-For those students who would like to work specifically on gender equality issues, we offer women’s empowerment internships abroad.
+For those students who would like to work specifically on gender equality issues, we offer a range of women’s empowerment internships abroad.

-Does your idea of weekend fun include tinkering, fixing up, refurbishing, building, or otherwise innovating practical solutions?
+Does your idea of weekend fun include tinkering, refurbishing, building or otherwise innovating practical solutions?
 Are your social media feeds filled with beautiful rooms and DIY solutions?
-Are looking at going into professions like carpentry or architecture?
+Are you looking at going into professions like carpentry or architecture?

 A GVI construction internship abroad might be the ideal international internship opportunity for you.
-In Fiji and Ghana we partner with local construction professionals to provide infrastructure development at local schools, build rainwater harvesting and recycling structures, and create community gardens.
+In Fiji we partner with local construction professionals in addressing a range of issues surrounding water scarcity.
+You could take part in a range of activities, from the installation of waste management and rainwater harvesting systems.
 Learn technical skills, like how to gain accurate measurements and plan appropriately, and transferable skills important in the construction sector, like intercultural communication and teamwork.
 Our international community development internships in Nepal and South Africa might also include some construction work in addition to the focus on teaching and women’s empowerment.

-What makes a country, city, or location one of the ‘best’ places to intern abroad?
+What makes a country, city, or location one of the “best” places to intern abroad?
 It really depends on what you’re looking for.
-If you’re looking for traditional, run-of-the-mill options, then GVI is not for you.
-We’ve always been more interested in off-the-beaten-track destinations.
-If you have a taste for the authentic and unusual, and a need to get out of your comfort zone, then it seems our values are aligned.
+At GVI, we’ve always been more interested in off-the-beaten-track destinations.
+If you have a taste for the authentic and unusual, and a need to get out of your comfort zone, then our values are aligned.

 We set up our international sustainable development projects where the resources we provide can be of most use.
-This allows our interns and volunteers to work in some rather exceptional places from remote research centres in densely jungled rainforests and tiny uninhabited tropical islands to Buddhist temple schools and economic refugee communities.
+This allows our interns and volunteers to work in some rather exceptional places – from remote research centres in densely jungled rainforests and tiny uninhabited tropical islands to Buddhist temple schools.

 With us, interns can truly travel the world, as we offer international internship opportunities on every continent excluding Antarctica.
 Choose an internship destination that speaks to you from those we’ve listed below.